Data Analytics Is Making Commercial Real Estate More Transparent

 Big data transforming real estate

-One study showed that apartment buildings in Seattle that are within a mile of specialty grocers, such as Trader Joe's and Whole Foods, increased in value faster than those in other areas.
+One study showed apartment buildings in Seattle that are within a mile of specialty grocers, such as Trader Joe's and Whole Foods, increased in value faster than those in other areas.
 Another study showed the impact of proximity to a Starbucks on property values in Boston.

 Big data is also transforming real estate lending by using credit risk algorithms that analyze data from various public and licensed sources to produce real estate risk scores.
 The result is better transparency and reduced credit risk.

-Data analytics is impacting supply chain deal making as well.
+Data analytics is impacting supply chain deal-making as well.
 For example, Raiven’s platform aggregates information on MRO suppliers and contractors to improve purchasing decisions.
 Raiven leverages this aggregated data to enable property owners to boost their bargaining power and lower their average MRO expenditures per square foot.

 Hurdles for adoption